 Prior to joining ALTIUS, Geoffrey practised in the Brussels office of a US law firm where his main areas of practice encompassed: banking and financial services; insolvency law; and corporate and commercial litigation.

-He is a member of the LSE Alumni Association, the Young International Arbitration Group (YIAG), CEPANI40 and the Association Internationale pour la Protection de la Propriété intellectuelle (AIPPI).
+Geoffrey is a member of the LSE Alumni Association, the Young International Arbitration Group (YIAG), CEPANI40, and the Association Internationale pour la Protection de la Propriété intellectuelle (AIPPI).

 Selection of publications

 - “Intellectuele rechten: beslag inzake namaak” in X, Bestendig Handboek Deskundigenonderzoek, Mechelen, Kluwer, losbl., VI.2-36, 2012 and 2016. (with C. Ronse)